n4bb12/celeste-search/src/assets/README.md

-All files in this folder are generated.
-Do not edit manually.
+All files here are generated.
+Don't edit manually!